iqrok/VestaCP-Nginx-Template-for-NodeJS/README.md

 4. Done

 ### Note
-> v-change-web-domain-proxy-tpl is VestaCP cli executed when VestaCP rebuild web proxy
+- v-change-web-domain-proxy-tpl is VestaCP cli executed when VestaCP rebuild web proxy
+- if VestaCP is updated (i.e. yum update), perhaps v-change-web-domain-proxy-tpl will be reverted to default one provided by Vesta, I can't confirm it yet but in case this happen you need to replace it again